Graham Borland, Hughes Hall

 My doctoral studies are generously supported by the Robert Gardiner Memorial Scholarship, and the Cambridge Trust Vice-Chancellor’s/Hughes Hall PhD Scholarship.

-General areas of interest include: modernism; twentieth-century British and Irish literature; literature and philosophy; literarature and religion; secularity; Western esotericism; gender and sexuality.
+General areas of interest include: modernism; twentieth-century British and Irish literature; literature and philosophy; literarature and religion; secularity; Western esotericism; gender and sexuality; and various other fields which I have no business dabbling in.

 Selected Publications